About Steve Pavlina

 The Message vs. the Messenger

 This website is designed to stimulate your growth by giving you an abundance of interesting ideas and insights to ponder.
 While some people have read every word of it, I don't expect most people to do that.
 Instead I suggest that you browse through the Archives, and click on a few titles that look interesting to you.
 Just start reading and go from there.
+If you find an article you really like, consider reading some of the related articles listed at the end of it.

 Stay in Touch